thanos-io/thanos/docs/components/rule.md

       --tsdb.block-duration=2h   Block duration for TSDB block.
       --tsdb.retention=48h       Block retention time on local disk.
       --alertmanagers.url=ALERTMANAGERS.URL ...
+                                 Alertmanager replica URLs to push firing
+                                 alerts.
+Ruler claims success if push to at least one alertmanager from discovered
-                                 Alertmanager URLs to push firing alerts to.
-The scheme may be prefixed with 'dns+' or 'dnssrv+' to detect Alertmanager IPs through respective
+                                 succeeds.
+The scheme may be prefixed with 'dns+' or 'dnssrv+' to detect Alertmanager IPs through respective DNS lookups.
+The port
-                                 DNS lookups.
-The port defaults to 9093 or the SRV record's value.
+                                 defaults to 9093 or the SRV record's value.
 The URL path is used as a prefix for the regular Alertmanager API path.
+      --alertmanagers.send-timeout=10s
+                                 Timeout for sending alerts to alertmanager
       --alert.query-url=ALERT.QUERY-URL
                                  The external Thanos Query URL that would be set in all alerts 'Source' field